Systems Consulting

 Building a Trauma Responsive MTSS

-These consultations were created for school and afterschool administrators and leaders.
-Participants will explore the five core elements of Trauma Responsive MTSS that guide implementation, assure deepened relationships among leaders, staff and youth that lead to better outcomes.
+These consultations were created for PK-12 school and afterschool administrators and leaders.
+Participants will explore and apply the five core elements of Trauma Responsive MTSS that guide implementation, assure deepened relationships among leaders, staff and youth that produce better outcomes.

 These 5 core elements include:

-In this train the trainer model, Kym facilitates learning with school mental health staff, principals, and administrators in after school, early childhood, and out of school time to be able to train others in their systems to create and refine trauma responsive policies and practices to assure a trauma responsive school community.
+In this train the trainer model, Kym facilitates learning with school mental health staff, principals, and administrators in after school, early childhood, and out of school time to be able to train others in their systems to create and refine policies and practices so that we are proactively teaching relationship-oriented practices and how to respond instead of react to behaviors, trauma, and crises.

 ****Required that participants have already completed Trauma Responsive Practices 101 and 102 OR are able to pass a pre-test about trauma responsive care.
-This is a more advanced training about becoming the facilitator of trauma responsive practices and how to support others in implementing those practices at your site/school.
+This is a more advanced training about becoming the facilitator and how to support others in implementing practices at your site/school.

 Using Implementation Science for Lasting Youth Outcomes